-Having a good executive summary at the introduction to your formal business plan is crucial for capturing the attention and excitement of both investors and potential partners alike.
+Having a good executive summary at the introduction to your formal business plan is crucial to capturing the attention and excitement of both investors and potential partners alike.

-A good executive summary effectively captures the core business proposition, key financial projections, where the business stands at present and elements that are critical for success of the company moving forward into the future.
+An effective executive summary captures the core business proposition, key financial projections, where the business stands at present, and the elements that are critical for the success of the company moving forward.

-A good executive summary ranges from half a page to two pages maximum; anything longer and you risk losing your reader's attention or appearing unfocused.
+1. Making it too long.
+Brevity is key.
+A good executive summary ranges from half a page to two pages maximum.
+Anything longer and you risk losing your reader's attention or appearing unfocused.

+2. Writing it before you tackle other parts of your business plan.
+Don't write the executive summary first.
 Although it leads off the very beginning of your business plan, the executive summary should be written last.
 That way, you can cull information from the rest of the document and make certain there are no inconsistencies throughout.
-The executive summary is essentially a one-page report that needs to concisely capture all of highlights from the information contained in the rest of your business plan.
+The executive summary is essentially a one-page report that needs to concisely capture all of the highlights from the rest of your business plan.

-The executive summary is also the best place to describe your mission statement.
+The beginning of the executive summary is the best place to describe your mission statement.
 Develop a concise description, no more than a few sentences, that explains: